locka99/cpp-to-rust-book/why_rust/index.md

 # Rust Background

 The catalyst for Rust was the Mozilla Firefox web browser.
-Firefox is not special amongst browsers in that they all suffer these issues:
+Firefox like most web browsers is:

 * Written in C++. [^1]
 * Complex with millions of lines of code.
-* Numerous bugs and security vulnerabilities that were directly attributable to the unsafe nature of the language.
+* Vulnerable to bugs, vulnerabilities and exploits, many of which are attributable to the language the software is written in.
-* Mostly single-threaded and therefore not well suited for many-core devices - PCs, phones, tablets etc.
-* Implementing multi-threading to the existing engine would doubtless cause even more vulnerabilities than being single threaded.
+* Mostly single-threaded and therefore not well suited for many-core devices - PCs, phones, tablets etc. Implementing multi-threading to the existing engine would doubtless cause even more bugs and vulnerabilities than being single threaded.

-Rust was conceived as a way to obtain C or C++ levels of performance but also feature up-front safety enforcement and memory guarantees.
-Code that passed the compiler phase could be guaranteed to be memory safe and therefore could be written in a way to take advantage of concurrency.
+Rust was conceived as a way to obtain C or C++ levels of performance but also remove entire classes of software problem that destabilize software and could be exploited.
+Code that passes the compiler phase could be guaranteed to be memory safe and therefore could be written in a way to take advantage of concurrency.

 So Rust began life as a research project by Graydon Hoare in 2009 for the Mozilla foundation to solve these issues.
 It progressed until the release of version 1.0 in 2015.